AlexWinitzky/dps-react-assessment/notes.md

 Sunday 11am

 Thousands of iterations later and as many google and stackoverflow queries, I have the same error.
 I can see the data in my Dev tools in the class component, I can see that by the time it reaches my render function the array is empty, despite setting state.
 Map...Is...Not...A...Function.

+Sunday 8pm

+People throw around words like "genius," and "greatest living mind," and "incredibly chiseled features."
+If they want to apply those words to me, who am I to stand in their way?
+Let me tell you a little something about axios calls, my friends: it's more of an art than a science in my experience.
+It's a delicate dance that entrances the senses.
+The French refer to it as Le Chanson D'Axios, and it is prized for its sensual qualities.